nethesis/windmill/windmill/README.md

     ```
     ---
     tcp_accessbyip_v4:
-        "public_ip/24":
+        "0.0.0.0/0":
             - "22"
     ```
-    change `public_ip/24` with your company/home/office public IPs, to grant access to bastion only from these ips.
+    change `0.0.0.0/0` and `22` with your company/home/office public IPs and SSH port to restric access only from certain ips.

 - `roles/windmill/default/main.yml`
     ```